 Emphysema is a chronic and long-term disease of the lungs which causes difficulty in breathing due to limitations in inhaling and exhaling air.
 There are multiple causes of emphysema but smoking is by far the most common.

 Bronchitis is a respiratory disease caused by the inflammation of the mucous membrane in the lung’s bronchial passages.
-Due to the growth and thickening of the irritated membrane, the airways in the lungs are obstructed.
-The results are coughing, expelling of thick phlegm and breathlessness.
+Due to the growth and thickening of the irritated membrane, the airways in the lungs become obstructed.
+This results in coughing, expelling of thick phlegm, and breathlessness.
 It comes in two forms: acute, which lasts less than 6 weeks, and chronic, which can recur frequently within 2 years.

 For more information about respiratory tract infections, refer to the links below:

-About Respiratory Tract Infection Trusted information about respiratory conditions.
+About Respiratory Tract Infections Trusted information about respiratory conditions.

-Upper and Lower Tract Infection Information regarding respiratory conditions.
+Upper and Lower Tract Infections Information regarding infections of the respiratory tract.

 Prevention of Respiratory Diseases Online resource on different respiratory diseases.

-Written by Michelle Owen and last updated Jul 20, 2017
+Written by Sarah Gehrke, MSN, RN and last updated Aug 19, 2017

 Last reviewed by Jay Frank Vijar on Sep 11, 2016